Context

 Now what?

-After my discovery of the acquisition and multiple discussion with multiple people, I have decider to stop using Gandi permanently.
+After my discovery of the acquisition and multiple discussions with multiple people, I have decided to stop using Gandi permanently.

 The search

-Outside of this, my main criteria was good ethic and good customer support.
-I especially didn’t want a company that could trade ethic for profit (looking at you Gandi).
+Outside of this, my main criteria were good ethic and good customer support.
+I especially didn’t want a company that could trade ethics for profit (looking at you Gandi).

 I started by checking the registrar of France, Germany and Switzerland, thanks to a website I discovered some months ago: DomainState.